 Bruges does not have its own airport, so most travelers arrive via Brussels: Brussels-Zaventem Airport (BRU) or Brussels-South Charleroi Airport (CRL), which many low-cost airlines use.
 From both, there are direct or connecting trains to Bruges station in just over an hour.

-Coverage across the city and canals
+Coverage throughout the city and canals

 How many gigabytes for a getaway

 For a weekend getaway to Bruges, you don't need a huge plan.
-Typical usage—maps, photos, social media, and some messaging—uses less than people think, especially if you take advantage of hotel WiFi at night.
+Typical usage—maps, photos, social media, and some messaging—uses less than people think, especially if you take advantage of hotel Wi-Fi at night.

 | Duration | Usage | Estimated Data |